davitkalantaryan/emsutils/README.md

 # cpputils
 Repository for some general purpose classes

-## existing classes
+## existing classes and utils
-Following is the list of already created classes
+Following is the list of already created classes and utils (macroses)

+### Macroses
+There are some macroses can be used to ease several problems.
+These macroses are defined in the header [macroses.h](include/cpputils/macroses.h).
+Following is the list of macroses those can be usefull
+ 1. `CPPUTILS_NARGS`.
+This macros calculates number of argumets. `CPPUTILS_NARGS(1,a,"hi")` is `3`.
+Number of
+args will be properly calculated is in this range `[1..99]`.
+ 2. `CPPUTILS_NAMES`.
+This macros stringifies all provided arguments and delimates thgem by coma.
+`CPPUTILS_NAMES(a,b,c)` is `"a","b","c"`.
+Number of arguments properly handled by this macros is `[0..99]`

 ### Hash tables
 Hash table related classes can be found in the header [hashtbl.hpp](include/cpputils/hashtbl.hpp).